Instructions for Domestic Applicants

 Step 2: Go to the UW Graduate School Application for Graduate Study page to begin the application process.

 - Application Fee(s)

 UW: A $85 application fee is required when submitting the online Application for Admission to the Graduate School.
 A limited number of need-based application fee waivers are available for U.S. citizens, Permanent Residents and Immigrants only.
 The fee waiver is available by choosing "Fee Waiver (For Qualified Applicants)" in the Pay Fee and Submit Application section.
-Note: Applicants to the concurrent degree program (MS/MPA or MPH/MPA) must submit two applications, to Environmental and Occupational Health and Public Affairs, therefore requiring two $85 fees.
+Note: Applicants to the concurrent degree program (MS/MPA or MPH/MPA) must submit two applications, to Environmental and Occupational Health and Public Policy and Governance, therefore requiring two $85 fees.

 - Departmental Supplemental Application.
 This form is a link within the UW application.
 It includes questions not present on the UW application and provides more information to the Admissions Committee.

-- One set of transcripts from all undergraduate and graduate institutions you have attended (including community colleges).
+- One set of unofficial transcripts from all undergraduate and graduate institutions you have attended (including community colleges).

 - A narrative goal statement (1-2 typed pages) describing background information you feel is pertinent.